ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 ### Replay Protection - Seqno

-Transaction replay protection in the wallet smart contract is directly related to the transaction seqno (Sequence Number) which keeps track of which transactions are sent in which order.
-It is very important that a single transaction is not repeated from a wallet because it throws off the integrity of the system entirely.
+Message replay protection in the wallet smart contract is directly related to the message seqno (Sequence Number) which keeps track of which messages are sent in which order.
+It is very important that a single message is not repeated from a wallet because it throws off the integrity of the system entirely.
 If we further examine smart contract code within a wallet, the `seqno` is typically handled as follows:

 ```func
 throw_unless(33, msg_seqno == stored_seqno);
 ```

-This line of code above checks the `seqno`, which comes in the transaction and checks it with `seqno`, which is stored in a smart contract.
+This line of code above checks the `seqno`, which comes in the message and checks it with `seqno`, which is stored in a smart contract.
 The contract returns an error with `33 exit code` if they do not match.
-So if the sender passed invalid seqno, it means that he made some mistake in the transaction sequence, and the contract protects against such cases.
+So if the sender passed invalid seqno, it means that he made some mistake in the message sequence, and the contract protects against such cases.

 :::note
 It's also essential to consider that external messages can be sent by anyone.
 This means that if you send 1 TON to someone, someone else can repeat this message.
 However, when the seqno increases, the previous external message becomes invalid, and no one will be able to repeat it, thus preventing the possibility of stealing your funds.